Abby Scherr didn’t know most of the people at her wedding, and couldn’t understand what was said at the ceremony. Nearby, a war raged on.

 “People was thinking we were dying,” Uljarevic recalls with a laugh.
 But he says the extended stay “was no problem, we had everything that we wanted.”

-Except freedom to explore Baltimore, that is.
+Except freedom to explore Baltimore on their own.
 Scherr, who was in her 30s and working as a travel agent, heard about the stranded crew and wanted to help.
 She volunteered to take them on tours of the city to help them pass the time.

 The attraction was mutual.
-She was blonde and well-spoken, a “classic American girl,” he recalled.
+She was blond and well-spoken, a “classic American girl,” he recalled.

 “Sometimes you got this feeling when you meet somebody,” he said.
 “I always trusted my gut feeling these first moments.”